Note: This page is currently being updated for the 2024-2025 application cycle – thank you for your patience!

 - You are an out-of-state student and usually spend the summer with your family in Ohio to save money on rent.
 However, your research entails spending 8 weeks in the archives of the Asian Art Museum in San Francisco.
 The University defines “travel” in relation to Berkeley, not in relation to one’s permanent residence.
 Therefore, any living expenses in the SF Bay Area would need to come out of your living stipend, not as part of your research budget.

 The University also has special regulations governing allowable travel expenditures, as follows: Meal ceiling per day: $46.
 Note that this is a “worst case scenario”; for example, a conference at an expensive hotel in Europe where there is no possibility of walking to a cheaper restaurant.
 Normally, Haas Scholars are expected to spend far less on each meal.

 The Haas Scholars Program will pay full expenses for you to travel to one conference; if you wish to attend a second conference, we will pay for registration fee/membership only.
 The applicant may propose to attend a conference as late as June of the year of graduation, but not beyond.

-Hotel reimbursement maximum is $150/day.
+Hotel reimbursement maximum is $200/day.
 If the hotel room costs more than that, plan to have a roommate (or two), or stay at a less expensive hotel.

-Services such as airbnb.com, vrbo.com, couchsurfing.com, and the like may be a way to save money on lodging, but your personal safety comes first.
+Services such as airbnb.com, vrbo.com, couchsurfing.com, etc. may be a way to save money on lodging, but your personal safety comes first.
 Arrange your accommodations at the lowest cost possible that does not compromise your safety and health.

 If renting a car is the cheapest practical option, please explain why this is so in your budget narrative.
 Include the entire total cost including rental, gas, and insurance required by law.
 Note that students without credit cards or students younger than 25 will have difficulty renting cars.